Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Correlation function of the Pfaffian Schur process

-thanks to the fact that $|\max \xi^{+,[1,u_{1,2}]}_1|\times \max |Y|$ is less than $1$.
-Note that the bound on the right side in \eqref{eq:InnerProductWithMultiplierBound} doesn't depend on the value of $u_{1,1}$.
-This show after taking the inner product in \eqref{eq:InteriorInnerProductAtWork} the integrand is uniformly bounded over all values of $u_{1,1}$.
+Note that the bound on the right side in \eqref{eq:InnerProductWithMultiplierBound} does not depend on the value of $u_{1,1}$.
+This show after taking the inner product in~\eqref{eq:InteriorInnerProductAtWork} the integrand is uniformly bounded over all values of~$u_{1,1}$.
 Therefore, we can interchange the limit $u_{1,1}\to \infty$ and the integral.

-\item[$\mathbf{(iii)}$] Here, we discuss the consequences of taking the limit of the following term
+$(iii)$ Here, we discuss the consequences of taking the limit of the following term

-as $u_{1,1}\to \infty$ tends to $\infty$.
-Using \eqref{eq:InnermostSimplified}, one can write the limiting value as
+as $u_{1,1}$ tends to $\infty$.
+Using~\eqref{eq:InnermostSimplified}, one can write the limiting value as